WZTourney/wztourney.github.io/docs/index.md

 - Team captain is responsible for announcing start/stop of games in WZ chat.
 - All scores must be submitted to website in a timely manner for tracking purposes.
 - All games must be played within the window of 5pm-5am (non bot hours).
-- All games must be Al Mazarah map.
+- All games must be Urzkistan map.
 Vondel map will not be counted.
 - Cheating allegations and system errors (e.g. internet issues, family obligations disrupting game sets) will be reviewed by committee of 3 individuals (2 tournament moderators and 1 designated captain randomly selected from an opposing team not associated with the team under review).

 ### Scenarios for Resetting Game